pivotal/docs-tap/scst-store/amr/auth-k8s-sa-autoconfiguration.hbs.md

 * a `ServiceAccount` named `amr-cloudevent-handler-editor` that clients will use to send requests to the cloudevent handler
 * a `Secret` named `amr-cloudevent-handler-edit-token` of type `kubernetes.io/service-account-token` which will generate a long-lived token for the service account
-* a `ClusterRole` named `tanzu:amr:cloudevent-handler:edit` defining the necessary `update` permissons for all resources in `cloudevents.amr.apps.tanzu.vmware.com`
+* a `ClusterRole` named `tanzu:amr:cloudevent-handler:edit` defining the necessary `update` permissions for all resources in `cloudevents.amr.apps.tanzu.vmware.com`
 * a `ClusterRoleBinding` named `tanzu:amr:cloudevent-handler:editor` binding the defined role to the service account